On vector bundles over hyperk\"ahler twistor spaces

 where the $E_i$ correspond to restrictions of $F$ over points in $f^{-1}(I)$, and are (nonisomorphic) stable bundles on $M_I$ of rank $r$ and degree zero.
 This shows that $E_I$ is non-stable for all $I$ outside a finite subset, and since non-stability is a closed property, it follows that the same must be true for all $I \in \mathbb{CP}^1$.
 We emphasize that, unlike $E_I$, the bundles $E_i$ in the decomposition \eqref{razlozh} live only on $M_I$ and cannot be extended to the whole $\Tw(M)$.

 It remains to show that $E$ is irreducible as a bundle on $\Tw(M)$.
-Let $G \subset E$ be any subsheaf of lower rank; we can assume that $G$ is reflexive.
-Notice that the restriction $G_I$ of $G$ to any fibre $\pi^{-1}(I) \subset \Tw(M)$ has degree zero.
-This is certainly true for generic $I$ in the sense of Definition \ref{def:generic}, hence by continuity it is true for all $I \in \mathbb{CP}^1$.
-Recalling that $\dim_{\mathbb{C}} \Tw(M) = 3$ since $M$ is a surface, and that for reflexive sheaves the singularity set is at least 3-codimensional (Lemma 1.1.10 in Chapter 2 of \cite{okonek}), we see that $G$ is a vector bundle outside a finite subset of $\Tw(M)$.
+Let $G\,\subset\, E$ be any subsheaf of lower rank; we can assume that $G$ is reflexive.
+Notice that the restriction $G_I$ of $G$ to any fibre $\pi^{-1}(I) \,\subset\, \Tw(M)$ has degree zero.
+This is certainly true for generic $I$ in the sense of Definition \ref{def:generic}, hence by continuity it is true for all $I\,\in\, \mathbb{CP}^1$.
+Recalling that $\dim_{\mathbb{C}} \Tw(M) \,=\, 3$ since $M$ is a surface, and that for reflexive sheaves the codimension of the singular locus is at least three (Lemma 1.1.10 in Chapter 2 of \cite{okonek}), we see that $G$ is a vector bundle outside a finite subset of $\Tw(M)$.
 Let

-Fix $I \in \mathbb{CP}^1 \setminus \Delta$.
-The restriction of the sheaf inclusion $G \subset E$ to the fibre $\pi^{-1}(I) = M_I$ is a sheaf monomorphism
+Fix $I\,\in\, \mathbb{CP}^1 \setminus \Delta$.
+The restriction of the sheaf inclusion $G\,\subset \,E$ to the fibre $\pi^{-1}(I)\, =\, M_I$ is a sheaf monomorphism

 where we have used the decomposition \eqref{razlozh}.
 Notice that both $G_I$ and the $E_i$ are vector bundles here.

 We claim that there exists a choice of a subset $\left\{i_1,\, \cdots,\, i_t \right\} \,\subseteq\, \left\{1,\, \cdots,\, d\right\}$ such that the composition of \eqref{vlozh} with the corresponding projection,